jloh02/jloh02.github.io/_posts/Projects/2020-05-26-configuring-atmega328p-arduino.md

 ---
 layout: post
 title:  "Configuring an ATMEGA328P to Replace an Arduino Uno"
-date:   2020-05-03
+date:   2020-05-26
 excerpt: "Bare minimal setup of an Arduino Uno"
 categories: [Projects]
 image: "/images/projects/configuring-atmega328p-arduino/cover.jpg"
 ---
+## Introduction
+This is version 2.
+A lot of content was copied from the [previous guide using Nick Gammon's method](https://jloh02.github.io/projects/configuring-atmega328p-arduino-deprecated/).

 ## Rationale
-This project was part of an even bigger project which I'm not allowed to talk about yet.
+This project was part of an even bigger project.
 But essentially, we wanted to use the ATMEGA328P instead of the Arduino Uno.
 For those who do not know the Arduino Uno uses the ATMEGA328P microcontroller.
 So we wanted to just use the microcontroller as is for a few reasons - cheaper and more power efficient.

 This configuration allows programming of the ATMEGA328P using the Arduino IDE with almost no restrictions